Antiphon (orator): Career

-Antiphon was a statesman who took up rhetoric as a profession.He first started as a teacher teaching rhetoric and began his forensic career later.
+Antiphon was a statesman who took up rhetoric as a profession.
+He first started as a teacher teaching rhetoric and began his forensic career later.
 He wrote his early famous works of Tetralogies with his interest in the philosophy of justice and the Athenian legal system.
 He continued his teaching career afterward.

 In the fifth century, public speaking was a common practice.
-The Greeks valued impromptu speaking over written discourse, Alcidamas argued in On Sophists that the best speeches are the ones ‘least like those are written.’As a result, no speaker considered composing their speech for someone else or preparing it beforehand.
+The Greeks valued impromptu speaking over written discourse, Alcidamas argued in On Sophists that the best speeches are the ones ‘least like those are written.’
+As a result, no speaker considered composing their speech for someone else or preparing it beforehand.
 Or even if there were written speeches, they failed to withstand the stringent requirements of Athenian or critical taste.
 Writing speeches was, therefore, a bold idea that was controversial at the time.

 Antiphon became the first to write forensic speeches for publication.
 He was well-known for his love of money, as declared by Plato in his Peisandros.
 And the Archidamian War had left his family in poverty, so he looked for an additional occupation of composing speeches.
-As suggested by Thucydides, Antiphon ‘was not willingly to come forward before the assembly or any other public arena, but was the object of the people’s suspicion on account of a reputation for cleverness,’ but ‘he was the one who could help the most if somebody asked for advice.’
-Antiphon acquired enough reputation to start his logographic business, fragments of his lost speeches revealed that Antiphon traveled far and had a wide range of acquaintances, including the general Demosthenes and Alcibiades as clients.There were arguments about whether he was the first logographer in Greece, there is no doubt that he was the first to write speeches for money.
+As suggested by Thucydides, Antiphon ‘was reluctant to come forward in the assembly or on any other public stage.
+This, and a reputation for cleverness, meant that the people at large were suspicious of him: but for individuals consulting him about a case they had to argue in the law courts or the assembly he was the one man who could give them outstanding service.’
+Antiphon acquired enough reputation to start his logographic business, fragments of his lost speeches revealed that Antiphon traveled far and had a wide range of acquaintances, including the general Demosthenes and Alcibiades as clients.
+There were arguments about whether he was the first logographer in Greece, there is no doubt that he was the first to write speeches for money.

 He continued to educate, participate in complicated conversations and arguments, and converse with his friends about Athens' political issues in the final 20 years of his life.
 And more crucially, he stayed behind the scenes to counsel litigants.
 His chief business was that of a logographer (λογογράφος), that is a professional speech-writer.
 He wrote for those who felt incompetent to conduct their own cases—all disputants were obliged to do so—without expert assistance.
 Fifteen of Antiphon's speeches are extant: twelve are mere school exercises on fictitious cases, divided into tetralogies, each comprising two speeches for prosecution and defence—accusation, defence, reply, counter-reply; three refer to actual legal processes.
 All deal with cases of homicide (φονικαὶ δίκαι).
 Antiphon is also said to have composed a Τέχνη or art of Rhetoric.